-- a) A trained staff member will arrange the best way to connect the survivor with the People and Culture representative on the Sexual Violence Response Team. - b) You may help the survivor with the call if they give you permission to do so, but you cannot call for them without their consent. - 3.
-If the survivor is on campus and it is during regular business hours and you think they need to go somewhere safe and quiet right away, refer them or walk with them to the main office of the People and Culture Department. - a) The survivor does not have to tell the People and Culture staff member what happened.
+- a) A trained staff member will arrange the best way to connect the survivor with a member of the Sexual Violence Response Team. - b) You may help the survivor with the call if they give you permission to do so, but you cannot call for them without their consent. - 3.
+If the survivor is on campus and it is during regular business hours and you think they need to go somewhere safe and quiet right away, refer them or walk with them to the Welcome Desk in the Sequoia Building or to the Main Desk in the Library, and ask to be referred to the CARE Team. - a) The survivor does not have to tell the front desk staff member what happened.
 All they have to say is that they want to speak to someone privately and confidentially about something that happened.
-It is not necessary that these exact words be used, but it may help to give them words to use if they are upset. - b) Someone will find the survivor a private place to wait while they call a member of the Sexual Violence Response Team. - c) Do not leave the survivor alone.
-You can stay with the survivor or they can call someone else to be with them. - 4.
-If they want to talk to someone outside the university, advise them of other services available: the Victoria Sexual Assault Centre, Men's Trauma Centre or a similar agency in their home community is also available to assist them if they choose.
+It is not necessary that these exact words be used, but it may help to give them words to use if they are upset. - b) Someone will find the survivor a private place to wait while they call a member of the Care Team / Sexual Violence Response Team. - c) Do not leave the survivor alone.
+You can stay with the survivor, or they can call someone else to be with them. - 4.
+If they want to talk to someone outside the university, advise them of other services available: the Victoria Sexual Assault Centre, Men's Trauma Centre or a similar agency in their home community is also available to assist them if they choose

-Victoria Sexual Assault Centre
+• Victoria Sexual Assault Centre